raj347/Dakika/README.md

 # Features
 ## Use Attendant name Shortcut for fast typing
+Use name initials that will be automatically extrapolated by the system
 ![Extrapolate Attendance](http://codedcell.com/storage/Extrapolate.gif)

 ## Record Audio
+Record Multiple audio Clips
 ![Record Audio](http://codedcell.com/storage/MinutesAudioRecording.gif)

 ## Mark Minutes as incomplete